-The G30 function converts G functions, M functions and spindle numbers.
-G30 mirrors traverse paths and tool dimensions and shifts the machine zero point about the "zero point offset" of the axis (machine parameter: Trans Z1).
+The G30 function converts G codes, M functions and spindle numbers.
+G30 mirrors traverse paths and tool dimensions and shifts the machine zero point about the "zero point offset" of the axis (machine parameter: Trans_Z1).

-- H Table number of the conversion table (possible only if the machine tool builder has configured a conversion table). - Q Spindle number
+- H Table number of the conversion table (possible only if the machine tool builder has configured a conversion table). - Q Spindle number not monitor rapid traverse]

-Application: For full-surface machining, you describe the complete contour, machine the front face, rechuck the workpiece using an expert program, and then machine the rear face.
-To enable you to program rear-face machining in the same way as front-face machining (Z axis orientation, arc rotational direction, etc.).
-Includes the expert program commands for converting and mirroring.
+Application: For full-surface machining, you describe the complete contour, machine the front face, rechuck the workpiece through an expert program and then machine the rear face.
+To enable you to